-As a pro player, MacDonald recorded 217 points (96g-121) and 358 penalty minutes in 406 games over seven-plus seasons.
-272 of those games were played with four different teams in the AHL, where he registered 106 points (45g-61a) and 210 penalty minutes.
-MacDonald also played twenty-four post-season games in the AHL.
+As a pro player, MacDonald recorded 217 points (96g) and 358 penalty minutes in 406 games over seven-plus seasons.
+He played 272 of those games in the AHL and 24 Calder Cup Playoff games.
 In the ECHL, MacDonald had two stints with the Royals and one was during the 2012-13 Championship season.
-MacDonald racked up thirty-eight points (16g-22a) and 57 penalty minutes in forty-seven regular season games with the Royals in 2012-2013.
-MacDonald played all twenty-two playoff games for the Royals in that year’s playoff run, recording twelve points (4g-8a) and thirty penalty minutes.
-Two of MacDonald’s goals came while the Royals were playing short-handed, one of which proved to be the game winning goal in the decisive Game Five of the Eastern Conference Finals against the Cincinnati Cyclones.
+MacDonald racked up 38 points (16g) and 57 penalty minutes during the regular season, then played every playoff game (22 GP, 4g, 8a).
+Two of MacDonald’s playoff goals were short-handed, one of which proved to be the game-winning mark in the series-deciding Game 5 of the Eastern Conference Finals vs. Cincinnati.

-Prior to turning pro, MacDonald had a stellar four season and five year career at Rensselaer Polytechnic Institute.
-After leading R.P.I. in goals (16) and points (36)—and being selected the team’s MVP—in his junior season (2004-05), MacDonald was diagnosed with testicular cancer, which kept him out of action the following year.
+Prior to turning pro, MacDonald had a stellar four-season and five-year career at Rensselaer Polytechnic Institute.
+After leading R.P.I. in goals (16) and points (36) and being selected the team’s MVP in his junior season (2004-05), MacDonald was diagnosed with testicular cancer.
+The diagnosis kept him out of action the following year.
 In 2006-07, MacDonald returned for his senior season, leading the team in goals (12) and tied for the team lead in points (27).
 For his efforts, MacDonald, who served as the team captain that season, was voted as R.P.I.’s Most Inspirational Player.
 That year, MacDonald received the Livingston W. Houston Citizenship Award at RPI honoring the ‘First Citizen of the College,” for character, leadership, scholarship and athletic ability and was also a finalist for the Hockey Humanitarian Award, which is awarded to college hockey’s finest citizen.